 Join a dynamic group of teachers, coaches and leaders to grow your ability to coach and be coached and earn a NESA Certificate in Coachability.
 Assess how coachable you are and examine the coaching culture within your school.
 Leave with a plan to advance student success in a culture of coaching.

 CONNECT & ENGAGE

 LEARN & PLAN

 4-day workshop at the NESA Spring Educators Conference

 PRACTICE & REFLECT

 Online coaching and feedback

-This 6-week inquiry cycle involving online and in-person professional learning begins in an online space, followed by a three-day in-person learning experience at NESA's Spring Educators Conference.
+This 6-week inquiry cycle involving online and in-person professional learning begins in an online space, followed by a four-day in-person learning experience at NESA's Spring Educators Conference.
 The cycle concludes with practice and feedback.